 Funding

-Before funding, the customer needs a Go Account and a linked bank account.
+Before funding, the customer needs a Go Account.
+For fiat funding, they also need a linked bank account.
 Two ways to add money: pull USD from their bank (ACH) or receive Bitcoin/stablecoins to a deposit address.

 Link Bank Account